munificent/craftinginterpreters/book/introduction.md

 In our C interpreter, <span name="clox">clox</span>, we are forced to implement for ourselves all the things Java gave us for free.
 We'll write our own dynamic array and hash table.
-We'll decide how objects are represented in memory, and build a garbage collector to reclaim it.
+We'll decide how objects are represented in memory, and build a garbage collector to reclaim them.

 <aside name="clox">